 |

 You will need to find a good-sized tree.
-Wellingtonia have not been in the UK long enough for there to be really mature trees; most are only just into their productive stage.
+Wellingtonia have not been in Britain long enough for there to be really mature trees; most are only just into their productive stage.
 The cones need to be around 2" in length or more to have a reasonable chance of having viable seeds.

 Ideally you should hunt both for some brown, open cones that still contain some seed and also for some that are green and unopened.
 This will give you the best chance of success.
-You are not like to find viable Dawn Redwood cones, these trees have only been grown outside of China for the last 50 or so years and are generally too small and immature.
-As for Coast redwood, I have not experimented with foraged seeds yet so I would be pleased to hear from anyone with experience in this area. |
+You are not likely to find viable Dawn Redwood cones, these trees have only been grown outside of China for the last fifty or so years and are generally too small and immature.
+As for Coast Redwood, I have not experimented with foraged seeds yet so I would be pleased to hear from anyone with experience in this area. |

 |